daormar/debasher/doc/design_doc_resident.md

 - Same `BARRIER`, with the `halt=True` flag.
 Done, see the generic barrier logic above and `_on_epoch_closed`'s `halt` handling.
-- A node finishes its execution only after closing its epoch (marker received on every one of its input ports), never before.
-Done: `halt=True` sets `self._halted`, and `run()` blocks on it before calling `stop_threads()`.
+- Closing a halt's epoch has no effect of its own (changed 2026-09-22, see the Glossary's "halt" and "Conformance status"'s G2 entry): the node keeps running, exactly like after any other round. `_on_epoch_closed` only sets `self._halted` (blocks `_start_barrier_round` from opening a further one, keeping the checkpoint sequence frozen at this epoch for the rest of this incarnation) and writes the halted marker (`_write_halted_marker`).
+- What actually ends `run()` is a stop signal, not a round closing.
+Done:
+  `run()` installs a `SIGTERM` handler (`_on_stop_signal`) on the main thread only (a background-thread caller, every test that drives `run()` this way, has no real signal to install one for, and `signal.signal()` raises off the main thread; those tests set `_stop_requested` directly instead, the same way other tests simulate an external `INTERACT` arriving), then waits on `_stop_requested` before calling `stop_threads()`.
+Deciding when to send that signal is external to `FBPProcess` by design (see "Conformance status"'s third candidate): typically once every node's halted marker exists, but nothing here enforces that, or requires a halt to have happened at all.
-- A halt sends no `CLOSE`.
-Done on 2026-09-20: `run()` stops its threads with `stop_threads(close=False)`, so each writer sends what is already queued and stops. `CLOSE` says that a writer has finished for good, and a halted node is resumed later: had it sent one, the reader at the other end could keep it in its input log after its `capture_pos` (measured, see section 3), and a resume would take the node for a finished one.
-A node that ends on its own calls `stop_threads()`, whose default does send `CLOSE`.
+- A halt sends no `CLOSE`, and neither does any other stop signal.
+Done:
+  `run()` always calls `stop_threads(close=False)`, unconditionally, once its wait on `_stop_requested` returns. `CLOSE` says that a writer has finished for good, and a node that got a stop signal, whether or not it ever halted, may be resumed later: had it sent `CLOSE`, the reader at the other end could keep it in its input log after its `capture_pos` (measured, see section 3), and a resume would take the node for a finished one.
+A node that ends some other way (not through `run()`) still gets `stop_threads()`'s own default, which does send `CLOSE`.
+- The signal has to reach the node's own process, not just the process group leader `debasher_stop` and `.id` already agree on: found 2026-09-22, not something `FBPProcess` can fix on its own. `debasher_builtin_sched::_launch` backgrounds a generated script as its own process group leader (`pgid == pid`, the pid in `.id`), and that script's own pipeline (`debasher_builtin_sched::_execute_funct_plus_postfunct`) forks at least one subshell of its own to run the process function, so a resident process's own Python interpreter sits below the pid in `.id`, not at it.
+A plain, single-pid `SIGTERM` there only reaches the wrapper script (which has no handler and dies at once, never reaching the line that writes `.finished`), orphaning the Python interpreter, which never receives anything and keeps running.
+Fixed the same day: a stop signal has to target the whole process group (`os.killpg`, the same group `debasher_stop` already reaches with `SIGKILL`, see `debasher::_stop_pid`), and the wrapper script itself has to survive that same broadcast to still write `.finished` once its own child actually exits, which is what `debasher_builtin_sched::_print_script_trap` (`trap '' TERM`, the first thing `_create_script` writes into the generated file) is for.
+A hard kill (`SIGKILL`) cannot be trapped and is unaffected.
 - Resumption: relaunch every process.
-It is the ordinary Startup sequence above, with no special case for a halt: each node loads the checkpoint that the halt closed and replays its input log after that checkpoint's `capture_pos`.
+It is the ordinary Startup sequence above, with no special case for a halt: each node loads its latest checkpoint (the one the halt closed, in the ordinary case where nothing else ran in this incarnation after it) and replays its input log after that checkpoint's `capture_pos`.
 What is replayed is what the node processed between capturing its state and closing the round (the messages that were in transit at the cut, which its checkpoint also holds as `channel_state`) and anything that reached its log after that.
 The node ends in the state it had when it stopped, and re-executing those messages is deterministic, like any other replay.

 ### Checkpoint persistence